How to Plan a Slower Hike

 Accommodation

 We figure that where and how you spend your nights and sleeping is also important.
-So it’s good to know for how long you’ll be in a:
+It’s good to know for how long you’ll be in a:

 Tent - bush camp? designated site?